Adaptive Disclosure

 Blind Spots

-Developed for military populations — unclear how well it transfers to civilian moral injury (healthcare workers, first responders); relatively new with limited replication; 12-session format may not be sufficient for complex presentations
+Designed specifically for military service members, so using it with a non-military client is a fit question rather than a safety concern: it is unclear how well the protocol transfers to civilian moral injury (healthcare workers, first responders); relatively new with limited replication; 12-session format may not be sufficient for complex presentations

 Contraindications

-Active psychosis, severe dissociation, non-military populations (designed specifically for military service members), clients without adequate stabilization for trauma processing, active suicidality
+Active psychosis, severe dissociation, clients without adequate stabilization for trauma processing, active suicidality

 Training